svgeesus/EuroMPE/Duophonic/pitch-dac.md

 OPA197 an alternative.
 Or use a quad OPA4197 for both vref buffers, output, and one left over for slew limit if desired (not a good idea for pitch) or to drive two outputs.
 All hinges on unstable availability and huge lead times!

-**OPA2186D** same as Vref drivers looks suitable, with Vos = ±1/±10 µV.
+Initial plan was **OPA2186D** same as v0.1 Vref drivers, with Vos = ±1μV typ ±10 µV max.
+Given how the chopper amp destabilized the voltage reference and required extensive resistive decoupling from power supplies, inputs and outputs it seems better to go for a non-chopper design.

-Are chopper amps suitable here?
-LT1150 operates on 12V bipolar supples, has 10μV max offset.
-Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.
+**OPA2192** as used in v0.2 voltage reference, with Vos ±8μV typ, ±50μV max, drift ±0.1 typ, ±0.5 max μV/°C still seems good so try it here too.

 Because the OPA2186D has a low input bias of ±4.8nA the Fig. 52 Output Amplifier in Unity Gain with Amplifier Input Bias Current Compensation was not used on the first board revision.
 Also there are [reports](https://www.eevblog.com/forum/metrology/ad5791-based-dac-platform/msg4965718/#msg4965718) that this compensation has little effect: